TienxDun/TienxDun/README.md

 ## 🚀 About Me

-I'm a passionate Full-Stack Developer from Ho Chi Minh City, Vietnam 🇻🇳, specializing in building robust web applications with modern technologies.
-I love creating user-friendly interfaces and solving complex problems through code.
-My journey in programming started with basic HTML/CSS and has evolved to include full-stack development, database systems, and exploring AI integration.
+I'm a passionate Front-end Developer from Ho Chi Minh City, Vietnam 🇻🇳, specializing in creating user-friendly interfaces and modern web experiences with cutting-edge technologies.
+I focus on building responsive, interactive, and visually appealing front-end applications.

 ## 🛠️ Tech Stack & Tools